-Did you know that March 26th is International SEL Day?
+On Friday of this week, as you may know, educators across the globe will celebrate International SEL Day.
 I appreciate that a specific day has been designated to focus on social and emotional learning (SEL), and I am hopeful that this focus perseveres beyond March 26th.
 My hope is grounded in my reflection of the past year.
-This global pandemic and long overdue call to action to address educational, social, and racial inequities have impacted all of us.
-Educators, as well as our students and families, have experienced illness, grief, and loss, economic insecurity, unintended gifts, realized gratitude, and many impactful life lessons.
+This global pandemic and long overdue call to action to address educational, social and racial inequities have impacted all of us.
+Educators, as well as our students and families, have experienced illness, grief and loss, economic insecurity, unintended gifts, realized gratitude and many impactful life lessons.
 One lesson we have all learned is that social and emotional connection is vital to our mental health.
 This is one of the reasons that I promote social and emotional learning as a way of being.
 We are educators, and as educators we are Ignitors of HOPE!
-Our students, their families, our colleagues, and even our own families need for us to serve in this role more today, than ever before.
+Our students, their families, our colleagues and even our own families need for us to serve in this role more today, than ever before.
 Thus, as Ignitors of Hope, we must be focused on our own social and emotional growth so that we can practice and model SEL skills in order to integrate them into our school culture and teach them explicitly to our students.
 Let me share with you five ways to ignite hope by nourishing our own SEL.

-Let me end by saying, thank you- for who you are, all you do, and how you be!
+Remember, International SEL day is this Friday, March 26th, and our social and emotional health and that of our students is important every day!
+Let me end by saying, thank you- for who you are, all you do and how you be!
 For, we are educators, and we are Ignitors of HOPE!